K-Award Effort Commitment Requirements

-II.
-POLICYMany K-Awards require a higher level of effort commitment than other types of awards.
-For K-Award eligibility and throughout the life of the award, the following minimum standards apply:
+Many K-Awards require a higher level of effort commitment than other types of awards.
+For K-Award eligibility and throughout the life of the award, the following minimum standard applies:

-- The committed effort must be at least 75% (or the specific commitment level per the award document) of Duke University effort; and
+- The committed effort must be at least 75% (or the specific commitment level per the award document) of Duke University effort.

 K-Awards are designed primarily as support for new investigators, though some are designed for more senior faculty.
 K-Awards typically have established minimum effort requirements, most often 75%.
 Salary recovery is often limited to a specified amount per year, requiring the institution to cost share the difference if the faculty member’s salary is higher.
 A K-Award recipient’s remaining effort may be devoted to other institutional activities as long as those activities are consistent with the objectives of the K-Award.
 For mentored K-Awards, salary supplementation may not be from Federal funds unless specifically authorized by the Federal program.
 Institutional supplementation of salary must not require extra duties or responsibilities that would interfere with the purpose of the K award.
 Funds may be rebudgeted between categories consistent with the institution’s salary scale.